the308official-afk/kv_cache_offloading/MISC.md

 # Misc Debug Commands

+Core function	Simple explanation	Example
+Routing and load balancing	Choose which worker handles a request.
+Send it to a worker with useful cached conversation data and available capacity.
+Queue scheduling	Decide which waiting request goes next.
+Serve an urgent user request before a background report.
+Prefill/decode coordination	Coordinate prompt processing and answer generation across separate workers.
+Worker A processes the prompt; Worker B generates the answer.
+KV-cache management and movement	Reuse and move cached computation to save repeated work.
+Transfer a processed prompt’s cache to the worker generating the answer.
+Resource planning and scaling	Adjust worker capacity to match demand.
+Add prompt-processing workers when many long prompts arrive.

 ## Exp9 GH200 Priority Evidence Debug

 Use this when Experiment 9 finishes but the decision proof shows weak priority